 Looking for the best international restaurants in Barcelona?

 You’re in the right place.

 But I like eating, I got tired of cooking years ago, and generally (as someone who works from home) I’m looking for any excuse I can to get out of the house.

 So I spend a lot of time and money in Barcelona’s finest restaurants.

 And when I say finest, I mean best.
-Not most pretentious, not “kilómetro cero”, and not most expensive.
+Not most the pretentious, not necessarily “kilómetro cero”, and definitely not the most expensive.

 Just good food, from many different countries.